peter-james-allen/bank-tech-test/README.md

 ```
 rspec -fd
 ```
 Each class has a test file in the spec folder.
-Where classes have dependancies they have been isolated and mocked with doubles so its easier to debug.
+Where classes have dependancies they have been isolated and mocked with doubles so it's easier to debug.

 ## Specification